bernardodiasc/bernardodiasc.github.io/public/content/posts/2018-03-16-how-to-fix-custom-domain-overwriting-problem-when-using-gh-pages-deploy-script/index.md

 ---
-title: How to fix custom domain ovewriting problem when using gh-pages deploy script
+title: How to fix custom domain overwriting problem when using gh-pages deploy script
 date: 2018-03-16
 category: this-blog
 tags: